-By now you’re likely aware that mag-stripe cards are getting phased out and EMV-chip cards are being issued to replace them.
+By now it's likely you're aware that mag-stripe cards are phasing out and EMV-chip cards are being issued to replace them.
 With U.S. chip card adoption predicted to reach 90 percent by 2020, having an EMV-certified card reader is a must for businesses processing credit cards.

 So, businesses just need to upgrade to an EMV-capable card reader if they haven’t already.
 Easy, right?
 Wrong.
 What complicates this seemingly simple fix is that EMV-certification is difficult to get.
 Some providers may advertise their card readers as EMV-ready, but in reality they have yet to achieve EMV certification.

 Without an EMV-certified card reader, businesses put both themselves and their customers at risk.
 Falling back on old mag-stripe technology creates major security gaps to combating fraud and detecting counterfeit cards.
 Failing to utilize an EMV-certified card reader also puts your business at risk for bank-initiated chargebacks.
 If you process chip cards by swiping instead of inserting the card, banks may issue a chargeback on behalf of the cardholder, which you will lose by default.